MarcosCostaDev/MarcosCostaDev/README.md

 A little about me:

 - 🇨🇦  Toronto, **Canada**.
 - 🔭  I'm a Software Engineer with over 8 years of professional experience.
-Passionate for clean code, domain driven and test driven development.
+Passionate for clean code, domain driven and test driven design.
 - 🌱  I'm currently learning everything related to **.NET Platform** and **Azure**.
 - 📚  System Analysis and Development Diploma; and Self-taught